Ben 10: Omniverse (video game): Gameplay

 Ben 10: Omniverse is a multiplayer game that takes similarities with Ben 10: Protector of Earth and Ben 10: Alien Force.
 The first player takes the role of Ben Tennyson, which shifts of his teen and younger versions, while the second player takes the role of Rook Blonko, Ben's partner.
 Players as Ben can access 13 of his alien forms, but they can only transform on 4 of them, where they can change this every time, while players as Rook are equipped with a Proto-Tool, which transforms into different weapons that can be used in combat.
 They must solve a variety of puzzles and defeating waves of enemies with their respective abilities to continue advancing through the levels.
 The players can also interact with certain items, which can be opened or dragged.

 Players have a health bar, which is indicated by a yellow line that depletes if they are attacked by enemies or enter in contact with other types of danger, an Omnitrix/Proto-Tool power, which indicates the remaining power of Ben's Omnitrix and Rook's Proto-Tool which, if run out, the player will be unable to transform or to use a weapon until it recharges, and an experience bar, which is indicated by a red bar that indicates the player's total experience they can use to upgrade Ben's aliens and Rook's Proto-Tool varieties, unlocking new special combos.
 They can be restored by collecting special orbs known as "Pick-Ups" that are depleted by enemies after being defeated, by breaking objects or by accessing secret areas.
 Players also can save their progress by interacting with save points through the level.
 In the Co-Op mode, if a player dies or are too far away from the other player for too much time, they will respawn after some seconds.

-During Boss battles, it has the return of the "Action Minigames" of Ben 10: Protector of Earth, where players must press a sequence of buttons when the bosses become weak, but if they miss, the boss will react to the attack at the player will need to try again.
+Boss battles contain quick-time events where players must press a sequence of buttons when the bosses become weak, but if they miss, the boss will react to the attack, and the player will need to try again.
 At the Extras section of the game, players can use cheats to unlock new features by combining a specific sequence of five aliens and characters.

 Plot

 When a change in Teenage Ben's Omnitrix goes wrong, his new partner, Rook, is sent back in time, finding Ben from when he was eleven years old.
-Young Ben and Rook get into a fight with the villain Malware who absorbs Rook's Prototool to get new, much stronger abilities, which leads to a terrible alternative future timeline.
+Young Ben and Rook get into a fight with the villain Malware, who absorbs Rook's Proto-Tool and gains new, much stronger abilities, leading to a terrible alternative future timeline.

-Both young Ben and Teen Ben need to work together with his new partner Rook to solve the crime, fix the past and present, and defeat the evil intentions of Malware on destroying the world.
+Both young Ben and Teen Ben need to work together with his new partner Rook to solve the crime, fix the past and present, and defeat Malware.